hangwl/MaplestoryOCR/README.md

 ### 3. Run Script
 ```
-get_contributions.bat
+run_scripts.bat
 ```

-The get_contributions script preprocesses and segments screenshots from the ./input folder into the ./temp folder.
-Data is then extracted from each individual segment, and stored as a CSV file as the final output, with the current date in the filename.
+The get_contributions script preprocesses and segments screenshots from the ./data/input folder into the ./data/temp folder.
+Data is then extracted from each individual segment, and stored as a raw CSV file as the output in the ./data/output folder, with the current date in the filename.

+The fuzz_igns script uses thefuzz library to implement the fuzzy string matching algorithm on raw ign strings and takes the ./data/guild_assets/igns.csv file as an input for ign choices.
+The final output is stored as a CSV file as the final output in the ./data/output folder, with the current date in the filename.